danielcornock/danielcornock.co.uk/_posts/2020-06-01-bootstrap-typescript-2-linting.md

 }
 ```

-I have removed the default extends, and just kept the typescript options there, to prevent double-errors.
+I have removed the default extends, and just kept the typescript options there to prevent double-errors.
 I have also added my own rules in the `rules` object, but these can be adjusted to your own taste.
 Primarily, I have turned off the `no-unused-vars` eslint rule because the typescript compiler already has functionality for that.

 ## Adding it to our scripts